iagardi/Snake/README.md

 # Snake
-A classic Snake game using HTML, CSS-SCSS and JavaScript
+A classic Snake game built with HTML, CSS-SCSS and JavaScript